Sohaib-GO/ShopSmart/READ.md

 ## Getting Started

-1. Create [https://github.com/Sohaib-GO/ShopSmart] a new repository this repository as a template.
+1. ![Create] [https://github.com/Sohaib-GO/ShopSmart] a new repository this repository as a template.
 2. Clone your repository onto the local device.
 3. Run scheme & seeds files to create database.
 4. run `npm run db:reset`.